SummaryRead the full fact sheet

 Self-care after a barium test

-Be advised by your doctor, but general suggestions include:
+Be advised by your referring doctor or the radiology staff, but general suggestions include:

 - Barium can cause constipation, so it is best to drink plenty of fluids for at least one full day following the test.

-- Eat more fruit than usual for the next day or two to help move your bowels.
+- Eat more fruit and other high-fibre foods than usual for the next day or two.

-- See your doctor if you haven’t had a bowel motion within three days.
+- See your referring doctor if you haven’t had a bowel movement within three days of the examination.

 You will need to make another appointment with your doctor to discuss the results of your barium examination.
-A negative result may require further tests if symptoms persist.
+If no abnormality or cause for your symptoms is found, you may require further tests.
 Treatment depends on the diagnosis.

 Other tests are now more commonly used than the barium test to examine the digestive tract.
 These include:

-- Flexible endoscopy – an endoscope is a slender tube with a lens at one end and a telescope at the other.
-This is inserted through an orifice (such as mouth or anus) or a small incision and the doctor looks down the telescoped end for a magnified view.
+- flexible – an endoscope is a slender tube with a lens at one end and a telescope at the other.
+This is inserted through an orifice (such as the mouth or anus) or a small incision, and the doctor looks down the telescoped end for a magnified view

-- Computed tomography (CT) scan – the CT scan uses x-rays and digital computer technology to create an image of internal body structures.
+- computed tomography – the CT scan uses x-rays and digital computer technology to create an image of internal body structures.
 Nowadays CT can be used to replace an endoscopy – this test is called a virtual colonoscopy.